playbanq/WebWalletAPI/README.md

 This specification defines an API that aims to enable web applications to carry out electronic commerce transactions using WebWallets.

 ## What is a WebWallet?
-A WebWallet is a digital wallet that can temporarily store money on the Web for intended online purchases.
+A WebWallet is a digital wallet that can be recharged using cash to make payments on the Web.

 + **No deposits, but recharges**
-A WebWallet is funded through prepaid recharges, and funds can be added in any currency supported by the target merchant and the applicable regulations.
+A WebWallet is not a deposit account, but a digital wallet to which funds can be added through prepaid recharges in any currency supported by the target merchant and the applicable regulations.

-+ **No retention, but intermediation**
++ **No exchange, but intermediation**
-A WebWallet is not a savings deposit, but a temporary intermediary between online buyers and sellers, so it is not intended for long term storage of large amounts of money.
+A WebWallet is not a currency exchanger, but a temporary intermediary between online buyers and sellers, so its balance is only an indicator of how much money can be routed to a merchant on an actual purchase.

 + **No withdrawals, only payments**
 A WebWallet recharge is interpreted as a purchase intention, therefore it cannot be reversed.
 The balance loaded on a WebWallet cannot be redeemed for cash, so it must be spent on a purchase at some point.